Fuzzy invasion of domestic rabbits has a Florida suburb hopping into a hunt for new owners

-WILTON MANORS, Fla. — (AP) — When Alicia Griggs steps outside her suburban Fort Lauderdale home, Florida's latest invasive species comes a-hoppin' down the street: lionhead rabbits.
+WILTON MANORS, Fla. — When Alicia Griggs steps outside her suburban Fort Lauderdale home, Florida’s latest invasive species comes a-hoppin’ down the street: lionhead rabbits.

 The bunnies, which sport an impressive flowing mane around their heads, want the food Griggs carries.
 But she also represents their best chance of survival and moving where this domesticated breed belongs: inside homes, away from cars, cats, hawks, Florida heat and possibly government-hired exterminators.